KING-OF-FLAME/GlyToneMusic/.github/README.md

 - Contact options listed on [this GitHub profile](https://github.com/TeamYukki)
 - [Telegram Support](https://t.me/YukkiSupport)

-If you want to say **thank you** or/and support active development of YukkiMusicBot:
+If you want to say **thank you** or/and support active development of GlyToneMusicBot:

 - Add a [GitHub Star](https://github.com/TeamYukki/YukkiMusicBot) to the project.
 - Fork the Repo :)